 \end{enumerate} \end{algr}

-As mentioned, the minimum cycles in Step~\ref{alg-stp:co-conn-comp-close-at-right} can be computed using a similar approach of Algorithm~\ref{alg:levelzz-open-open}, with a difference that Algorithm~\ref{alg:levelzz-open-open} works on a complex ``closed at both ends'' while $M_j$ is ``closed only at the right''.
+As mentioned, the minimum cycles in Step~\ref{alg-stp:co-conn-comp-close-at-right} can be computed using a similar approach of Algorithm~\ref{alg:levelzz-open-open}, with a difference that Algorithm~\ref{alg:levelzz-open-open} works on a complex ``closed on both ends'' while $M_j$ is ``closed only on the right''.
 Therefore, we need to add a dummy vertex to the dual graph for the boundary, which is put into the source.
-Note that we can build a single dual graph for all the $M_j$'s and share the dummy vertex, so that we only need to invoke one minimum cut computation.
+Notice that we can build a single dual graph for all the $M_j$'s and share the dummy vertex, so that we only need to invoke one minimum cut computation.